tobinquadros/.vim/README.md

 ### On Windows:

-_Git is a dependency for this to work._
+_Git Bash needs to be installed for this to work._

-Use Git Bash to start terminal.
+Use Git Bash to start a terminal.

 ```sh
 git clone https://github.com/tobinquadros/Vim $HOME/vimfiles